-Data as at 31 December 2023.
 Past performance is not indicative of future performance.
-Source for representative account performance: First Sentier Investors and Stewart Investors.
+Source for Stewart Investors Worldwide Leaders Sustainability Strategy: First Sentier Investors.
+The data and performance returns shown are not those of Stewart Investors Worldwide Leaders Sustainability Fund but for a representative Stewart Investors Worldwide Leaders Sustainability account that implements the same investment strategy as the Stewart Investors Worldwide Leaders Sustainability Fund.
 Outperformance shown versus the MSCI AC World Index.
 Source for MSCI AC World Index benchmark: FactSet.
 Index data is net of withholding tax.
-Performance shown is based on a representative Stewart Investors Worldwide Leaders Sustainability account and a model management fee of 0.4625% p.a. has been applied for illustrative purposes only to demonstrate Stewart Investors historic performance in the strategy.
+This Strategy launched in July 1997.
+Performance calculated from when Stewart Investors started running the investment strategy on 4 December 2013.
+This information is provided for illustrative purposes to demonstrate Stewart Investors' activity within the strategy for the period shown.
+It is not a recommendation or solicitation to purchase or invest in any fund.
 Differences between the representative account-specific constraints, currency or fees and those of a similarly managed fund or mandate would affect results.
-The representative account launched in July 1997.
-Performance calculated from when Stewart Investors started running the investment strategy on 4 December 2013.
 The strategy has no investments in the Magnificent Seven (Apple, Microsoft, Amazon, Alphabet, Nvidia, Meta Platforms, Tesla) tech companies.
 We like some of them; but we are wary of the risks that come with such size and influence.
 Their long-term alignment with governments, regulators and society looks increasingly strained.
 We penned our thoughts on this topic in an article.
 But there is a world of wonderful companies outside of the Magnificent Seven, where one need not worry about such risks.
-The strategy's active share is 97% currently and has averaged 96% over the last five years?
+The strategy's active share is 97% currently and has averaged 96% over the last five years9.
 Big tech has skewed index returns and easy money has distorted quality over many years.
 This cannot go on forever.

 If you have any thoughts or feedback on this communication, please drop us a line.

 Thank you for entrusting your, and your clients' savings, with us.